This post refers to RPM Remote Print Manager® (“RPM”) update 126.96.36.1996, available January 1, 2019.

 Add job improvements

 RPM can now receive jobs much faster than it can add them.
-So, since we decoupled those processes, it became possible that the service might be interrupted before all the spooled jobs were in the database.
+So, since we decoupled those processes, it became possible that the service might have been interrupted before all the spooled jobs were in the database.
 With this update, RPM now cleanly adds all "leftover" jobs.

 As part of this process, we were able to reduce the number of database steps to add a job.
 Although it is an unintended consequence, that process is now noticeably faster than it was before.